tensorpack/tensorpack/docs/tutorial/extend/callback.md

 ### What you can do in the callback

 * Access tensors / ops in either training / inference mode (need to create them in `_setup_graph`).
+	To create a callable function under inference mode, use `self.trainer.get_predictor`.
 * Write stuff to the monitor backend, by `self.trainer.monitors.put_xxx`.
 	The monitors might direct your events to TensorFlow events file, JSON file, stdout, etc.
 	You can get history monitor data as well.
 See the docs for [Monitors](http://tensorpack.readthedocs.io/en/latest/modules/callbacks.html#tensorpack.callbacks.Monitors)